-- c As soon as possible after the financial year end at 31 March, the Responsible Financial Officer shall provide: - i. each councillor with a statement summarising the council's receipts and payments for the last year to date for information; and - ii. to the full council the accounting statements for the year in the form of Section 1 of the annual return, as required by proper practices, for consideration and approval. - d The year end accounting statements shall be prepared in accordance with proper practices and applying the form of accounts determined by the council (receipts and payments, or income and expenditure) for a year to 31 March.
+c As soon as possible after the financial year end at 31 March, the Responsible Financial Officer shall provide:

+- a.i. each councillor with a statement summarising the council's receipts and payments for the last quarter and the year to date for information; and - a.ii. to the full council the accounting statements for the year in the form of Section 1 of the annual return, as required by proper practices, for consideration and approval.

+d The year end accounting statements shall be prepared in accordance with proper practices and applying the form of accounts determined by the council (receipts and payments, or income and expenditure) for a year to 31 March.
+A completed draft annual return shall be presented to each councillor before the end of the following month of May.
 The annual return of the council, which is subject to external audit, including the annual governance statement, shall be presented to council for consideration and formal approval before 30 June.